Robust Safety for Move: Formal Results: Robust Safety for

 \subsubsection{Encapsulator}

 The encapsulator is a static analysis that verifies that no mutable reference to a global is passed to attacker code.
 We first reason about an encapsulator (\com{\modul}) as an abstract entity in order to define what property it must uphold (\Cref{def:encapsulated}); we discuss a concrete encapsulator that satisfies this property later in this section.
 We denote the encapsulator analysing the \tc\ \com{\tcenv} as: $\com{\modul}(\tcenv)$.
 Since we formulate the encapsulator as a static analysis, these are all the parameters it needs, if it were a dynamic analysis we would have to supply runtime states.

 Informally, we want \tc that is encapsulated to have this property: if the \tc code starts executing in some state \com{\stt}, then when control is given back to the attacker, she has no access to globals or memory with an invariant.
 Formally, this is denoted with $\encapsulated{\com{\tcenv}}{\com{\modul}}{\com{\inv}}$, as captured by \Cref{def:encapsulated}.
-Given an execution in \tc that starts from a state satisfying the strong property, the state when control is passed to the attacker satisfies the unreachability property. \begin{definition}[Encapsulated Code Satisfaction] \end{definition} Here we restrict the encapsulator to only run on the subset of \com{\tcenv} that is invariant-defined (i.e., \com{\restr{\tcenv}{\inv}}) since it is sometimes the case that only part of the codebase needs to be encapsulated, as we discuss in \Cref{sec:prec}.
+Given an execution in \tc that starts from a state satisfying the strong property, the state when control is passed to the attacker satisfies the unreachability property. \begin{definition}[Encapsulated Code Satisfaction] \end{definition} Here we restrict the encapsulator to only run on the subset of \com{\tcenv} that is invariant-defined (i.e., \com{\restr{\tcenv}{\inv}}) since it is sometimes the case that only part of the codebase needs to be encapsulated, as we discuss later in \Cref{sec:prec}.